TotallyRandomGus/personal_benchmark/README.md

 - Language: programming language of controller template
 - Commitment: Amount of time needed to program controller

+Might not keep this section as it holds the same info as information.txt -> needs to manually sync this text with this file.

 ## Organizer setup

-Here are the instructions for somebody to organise a robotics simulation benchmark.
+Here is a summary of the instructions for somebody who wants to organise a robotics simulation benchmark:

 ### Github settings
 - [Create a personal repository](../../generate) from this template